What Is Pleural Mesothelioma?

 • Patient Activity Level: More active patients have a better prognosis.

-• Pleural Fluid: Higher amounts of pleural fluid in the chest are associated with a poorer prognosis.
+• Pleural Fluid: More pleural fluid in the chest means a worse prognosis.

-• Stage: The most important factor in a mesothelioma prognosis is the stage of the disease at diagnosis.
-An early-stage cancer offers a better chance for long-term survival than a late-stage cancer.
+• Stage: The most important factor in a mesothelioma prognosis.
+An early-stage cancer may lengthen survival more than a late-stage cancer.

-Certain biomarkers correlate with patient survival, including calcium and platelet count.
-Talk to your medical team about how these factors may impact your personal pleural mesothelioma prognosis.
+Specific biomarkers correlate with patient prognosis, including calcium and platelet count.
+Talk to your medical team.
+These factors may affect your pleural mesothelioma prognosis.

 Improving Your Prognosis